History of pizza

-The history of pizza begins in antiquity, as various ancient cultures produced basic flatbreads with several toppings.
+The history of pizza began in antiquity, as various ancient cultures produced flatbreads with several toppings.
+Pizza today is an Italian dish with a flat dough-based base and toppings, with significant Italian roots in history.

 A precursor of pizza was probably the focaccia, a flatbread known to the Romans as panis focacius, to which toppings were then added.
-Modern pizza evolved from similar flatbread dishes in Naples, Italy, in the 18th or early 19th century.
+Modern pizza evolved from similar flatbread dishes in Naples, Italy, between the 16th and mid-18th century.

-The word pizza was first documented in AD 997 in Gaeta and successively in different parts of Central and Southern Italy.
-Pizza was mainly eaten in Italy and by emigrants from there.
-This changed after World War II when Allied troops stationed in Italy came to enjoy pizza along with other Italian foods.
+The word pizza was first documented in 997 CE in Gaeta and successively in different parts of central and southern Italy.
+Furthermore, the Etymological Dictionary of the Italian Language explains the word pizza as coming from dialectal pinza, 'clamp', as in modern Italian pinze, 'pliers, pincers, tongs, forceps'.
+Their origin is from Latin pinsere, 'to pound, stamp'.

 Origins

-In Sardinia, French and Italian archaeologists have found bread baked over 7,000 years ago.
-According to Philippe Marinval, the local islanders leavened this bread.
-Foods similar to pizza have been made since antiquity.
-Records of people adding other ingredients to bread to make it more flavorful can be found throughout ancient history.
+Foods similar to pizza have been prepared since ancient times.
+References to pizza-like dishes appear throughout early history.